What is GDN & why is it effective for car dealers?

-This guide on The Google Display Networks is the second one we’ve written on the topic of Pay Per Click (PPC) Advertising.
-To find out more about PPC read our first guide called A Beginner’s Guide to PPC for Car Dealers.
-It’s filled with plenty of useful info, outlining the very basics of what PPC is and is a great starting point.
+This guide on The Google Display Network is the second one we’ve written on the topic of Pay Per Click (PPC) advertising.
+To find out more about PPC, read our first guide called A Beginner’s Guide to PPC for Car Dealers.
+It’s filled with plenty of useful info, outlining the very basics of what PPC is, providing you with a great starting point.

-GDN, which stands for Google Display Network, is one of the online advertising options from Google’s PPC (Pay Per Click) platform Adwords.
-Unlike search advertising, where your adverts appear on a search results page, GDN adverts appear on Google’s network of websites and range from text ads through to video ads.
+GDN, which stands for Google Display Network, is one of the online advertising options available from Google Ads.
+Unlike search advertising, where your adverts appear on a search results page, GDN adverts appear on Google’s network of websites and range from text ads to video ads.

 The first example below shows the standard responsively designed ads, which can include an image and a call-to-action (CTA) button.
 Don’t be fooled into thinking you need a designer to help craft you an eye-catching ad, you can do this all within the Google Adwords GDN set up.
 Google simply pulls images, colours and text from your landing page – the page you want to direct users to when they click on your advert.
 You can then switch the images, modify the text and play with the appearance of the ad if you wish.

-As with all PPC advertising the advertiser bids an amount they are willing to pay for every click the advert receives.
+As with all PPC advertising the advertiser bids an amount they are willing to pay for every click the advert receives (Or impression).
 But the price you pay for a click on the GDN can work out much cheaper than what you pay on the search network, which is why it is such a popular advertising platform for the budget-conscious.

 Search and display network advertising both work in very different ways, as you’re discovering through these guides.
 Whilst search advertising can be used to target users who are searching then and there for your service or product, display network advertising reaches users who are browsing a website, or perhaps researching the product or service you offer – catching them right at the top of the sales funnel.
 This is why many dealerships might use this channel for brand exposure, getting the name of your dealership in front of users whilst they’re researching the best used hatchback on their favourite motoring website or blog.